-Alexander Pringle, QC, practiced law for over 40 years and enjoyed a reputation as one of Canada’s finest criminal lawyers.
+Alexander Pringle, K.C., practiced law for over 40 years and enjoyed a reputation as one of Canada’s finest criminal lawyers.

 A native Edmontonian, Alex received his Bachelor of Arts degree from the University of Alberta in 1968 and graduated from law school at the University of Toronto in 1971.
 Over the course of his distinguished career he was called to the bar in Alberta, Saskatchewan, the Northwest Territories and the Yukon, and he represented thousands of individuals charged with serious criminal offences, including dozens charged with murder.
 Alex was a skilled appellate lawyer, and was counsel in a number of landmark cases before the Supreme Court of Canada, including several cases that defined the contours of the law of homicide.
 He was occasionally trusted by the government to prosecute especially sensitive or politically-charged cases, working as a Special Prosecutor at arm’s length from the government prosecution service.
 Alex was defence counsel in some of the first international bribery cases that were ever prosecuted in Canada.
 He also maintained a busy practice defending lawyers and police officers who faced professional discipline proceedings.

 Alex drew clients from the entire spectrum of Canadian society: businesspeople, doctors, tradespeople, NHL players, new Canadians, the homeless, the addicted, and the mentally ill, just to name a few.
 He was renowned throughout the legal profession for his integrity, his commitment to his clients, and his ethical approach to the defence of the accused.